DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 After the payload has been written, we need to issue another barrier to wait until all threads reach the same point.
 After that we can safely read the `s_TaskCount` value.
-The first thread in the group atomically adds this value to the `Statistics` buffer.
+The first thread in the group atomically adds this value to the global `Statistics` counter.
 Note that this is much faster than incrementing the counter from each thread because it minimizes the access to global memory.

 The final step of the amplification shader is calling the `DispatchMesh()` function with the number of groups and the payload.
-For compatibility with Vulkan API you should only use X group count.
+For compatibility with Vulkan API you should only use the X group count.
 The `DispatchMesh()` function must be called exactly once per amplification shader.
 The `DispatchMesh()` call implies a `GroupMemoryBarrierWithGroupSync()`, and ends the amplification shader group's execution.